 Sorry, this page has moved!
 Please click here to go to the new location.

-An innovative project is defined, for purposes of the CA Department of Mental Health (DMH) guidelines, as one that contributes to learning rather than one with a primary focus on providing a service.
-By providing the opportunity to “try out” new approaches that can inform current and future practices/approaches in communities, an Innovation project contributes to learning in one or more of the following three ways:
+By providing the opportunity to "try out" changed or new approaches that can inform current and future practices, Innovation projects contribute to learning one or more of the following ways:

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.

 You Are Now Leaving the County of Orange Official Portal